-Q. What is the difference between sentence case and mixed case?
+What is the difference between sentence case and title case?

 Sentence case is used for titles.
 It means you capitalize: